-If you have a large prostate, you may have hormone therapy before brachytherapy starts, to shrink your prostate.
+If you have a large prostate, you may have hormone therapy for at least three months before brachytherapy starts, to shrink your prostate.
 If you have a higher risk cancer, you may have hormone therapy before and after treatment.
 You may also have a short course (three to five weeks) of external beam radiotherapy.
 You may have this before or after your HDR brachytherapy.

 On the morning of your treatment, you will have an enema to help you empty your bowels.
 An enema is a liquid medication which is inserted directly into your back passage (rectum).
 It’s important that your bowel is empty so that clear images of your prostate can be taken.
 The nurse may then give you a tablet to stop you needing to open your bowels when the radiation is being delivered.

 You will probably have a general anaesthetic so that you are asleep during the procedure.
 But you may have a spinal anaesthetic (epidural), so that you are awake but can’t feel anything.
 Talk to your doctor about which type of anaesthetic you will have – it may depend on what your hospital offers.